jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 For networking configuration, we select "Public Access:Yes" to allow access over the internet.
 We also create a security group allowing inbound connections from TCP port 1521 (Oracle Listener Port) and assign it the VPC (Virtual Private Cloud) network.
 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%202%20(AWS%20Security%20Group).png)

+With the database provisioned, we verified connectivity by logging in via Oracle SQL Developer using the admin credentials.
+Next, we loaded a sample **drug discovery dataset** from [Kaggle](https://www.kaggle.com/datasets/shahriarkabir/drug-discovery-virtual-screening-dataset) into the Oracle database for use in this pipeline.

 ## 3) Configuring Secure Connectivity and Database Access

 ## 4) Automated Report Generation in Snowflake